 Incentive Stock Options

 Incentive Stock Options (ISO) are only granted to company employees.
-They can exclusively be vested for up to $100,000 of underlying stock value each year.
+They can be vested for up to $100,000 of underlying stock value each year.
 ISO must expire after ten years.
 They are not transferrable.
-ISOs have a preferential tax treatment.
-The tax rules for ISOs allow their owners to pay long-term capital gains if certain conditions are met.
+ISOs have preferential tax treatment.
+The tax rules for ISOs allow you to pay long-term capital gains if certain conditions are met.

 Restricted Stock Units (RSUs)

 A restricted stock unit (RSU) is a type of equity compensation given by an employer to an employee in the form of company stock.
 Employees receive RSUs through a vesting plan and distribution schedule after achieving certain performance milestones or upon remaining with their employer for a set period.
 RSUs give an employee interest in company stock, but they have no tangible value until the vesting is complete.

 The fair market value of your vested RSUs is treated as personal income in the year of vesting.
 Typically, companies withhold part of the shares for federal and state income taxes.
 The remaining shares are given to the employees.
 At this point, you can decide to keep all shares or sell them at your wish.
 If your employer doesn’t withhold taxes for your vested shares, you will be responsible for paying the corresponding taxes during the tax season.